ergoplatform/ergodocs/docs/dev/data-model/box/box.md

 1. The value in NanoErgs (1 Erg = 1000000000 NanoErgs).
 2. The guard script (like `scriptPubKey` of Bitcoin). (aka the "smart contract.") which protects the spending of the box.
 3. Additional assets (tokens) are stored in this box.
-4. Creation info of the box (`txId`, the transaction identifier that created the box along with an output index).
+4. Creation info of the box (`txId`, the transaction identifier that created the box, along with an output index).
 It also contains a `maxCreation` height parameter defined by the box creator (this is not the creation height; its use is to create "payment channels easily").

 **These are stored in the first four registers of the box, leaving (R4-R9) to store custom data for use in smart contracts.**